maxvfischer/DIY-CNC-machine/README.md

 ![connect_main_electronic_box_22](./images/build/frame/connect_main_electronic_box_22.jpg)

 A small green/yellow wire was cut out to reach between the C14 connector and the power supply's input terminals.
-The end of the wire was stripped and twisted, a 4.8 mm spade connector was attached to one side and a ring terminal was attached to the other side.
+The end of the wire was stripped and twisted, a 4.8 mm spade connector (**E26**) was attached to one side and 1x M4 ring terminal (**E24**) was attached to the other side.
 The spade connector was then attached to **⏚** (ground) on the C14 connector.

 ![connect_main_electronic_box_23](./images/build/frame/connect_main_electronic_box_23.jpg)

 ![connect_main_electronic_box_24](./images/build/frame/connect_main_electronic_box_24.jpg)

-The three ring terminals were then connected to the power supply's input terminals in the following way:
+The three M4 ring terminals were then connected to the power supply's input terminals in the following way:

 * Brown -> AC/L
 * Blue -> AC/N